-Learning Swedish is made simpler by not having to memorize a new alphabet in the way that some other languages like Korean, Hebrew, or Greek require.
+Learning Swedish is made simpler by not having to memorize an entirely new script in the way that languages like Korean, Hebrew, or Greek require.
+However, while the letters themselves are familiar additions, mastering their distinct sounds, especially 'å', 'ä', and 'ö', presents an initial phonetic hurdle we'll discuss later.

 But Hungarian and Finnish, which are two notoriously difficult languages to learn, also use the Latin alphabet, so there is more to the difficulty of learning a language than just its alphabet.